idleberg/Bootstrap-Listr/README.md

 # Bootstrap Listr

-A simple PHP script to display folders and files on a server in a well form list, based on the style-sheets provided by [Bootstrap 3](http://getbootstrap.com).
+A simple PHP script to display folders and files on a server in a well formed list, based on the style-sheets provided by [Bootstrap 3](http://getbootstrap.com).

 ![Screenshot](https://raw.github.com/idleberg/Bootstrap-Listr/gh-pages/images/screenshot-font_awesome.png)
 *Screenshot: Example with [Font Awesome](http://fortawesome.github.io/Font-Awesome/) icons enabled*